JunsuKim-3765/crush-the-zombies-test./README.md

-# crush-the-zombies-test.
+# zombie-crush-boilerplate
-crush the zombies test
+boilerplate for crush the zombie game